Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 What online course platform are you using?

-I currently use Thinkific — so far, I like it!
+I currently use Thinkific as my online course platform — so far, I like it!

 Are there any features you wish it had?